matthewfritz/race-around-the-kingdom/README.md

 These files are only used during the development and deployment workflows.
 End-users will not need to worry about these.

+`docs/` - Deployment directory for project hosting on GitHub Pages.

 `gh-deploy.sh` - Shell script to package the [Application Files](#application-files) for deployment to GitHub Pages.

 ## Data Notes